csci5117s24/the-penguins-Open-API/README.md

 npx openapi-generator-cli generate -i openapi.yaml -g typescript -o ./src/api
 ```

-This generated all the request code from our API definition from open API, and it even generates auth middleware and other useful tools that you can easily implement.
-To learn more about the additional tools, you can visit LINK HERE.
+This generated all the request code from our OpenAPI schema, and it even generates auth middleware and other useful tools that you can easily implement.

 To use the generated code, we must first remove the unnecessary imports that aren't being used in ```path ./src/api/index.ts```.
 You can remove the following lines of code:
 ```typescript